Indian Navy Maritime Reconnaissance

 By mid-2006 the Navy planned to shortly replace its Islander fleet with 11 new HAL-built Dornier aircraft.
 As of mid-2007 the Indian Navy (IN) had around 13 remaining Britten-Norman BN-2 Islanders it acquired around 1976.
 At that time the IN was in the process of transferring two BN-2 'Defender' Islander maritime surveillance aircraft to Myanmar, an add-on to the pair it had supplied in August 2006.
 The BN-2 "Defender" Islander airplanes was stripped of all weapons and used solely for relief and humanitarian missions.

-Maritime surveillance capability is a critical component of maritime security, both in times of peace and conflict, and plays a crucial role in the security of the Maritime Zones of India, as also of the vast coastline.
-Acquisition of Medium Range Maritime Reconnaissance aircraft is also being progressed concurrently.
-A Request For Information (RFI) has been sent out for eight aircraft, but entry into service will likely take place only after 2015.
-The Indian Ministry of Defence (MoD) request for medium range maritime reconnaissance (MRMR) aircraft for the Indian Navy, requirement does not require for the aircraft to necessarily have anti-submarine capabilities but the aircraft should be capable of anti-surface vessel operations, even being equipped with some form of anti-ship missiles.
+A Request For Information (RFI) was sent out for eight aircraft, but entry into service will likely take place only after 2015.
+The Indian Ministry of Defence (MoD) request for medium range maritime reconnaissance (MRMR) aircraft for the Indian Navy, requirement did not require for the aircraft to necessarily have anti-submarine capabilities but the aircraft should be capable of anti-surface vessel operations, even being equipped with some form of anti-ship missiles.

 While Boeing has proposed a “simplified” variant of its P-8I Poseidon for the role, new aircraft under consideration include the AirTech CN-235MP/MPA Maritime Patrol Aircraft with the two manufacturers, CASA EADS in Spain and Dirgantra in Indonesia, proposing to supply the aircraft with different mission systems.
 The Spanish developed CN-235 MP Persuader is fitted with the Northrop Grumman APS-504 (V) 5 radar, the Indonesian developed CN-235 MPA with either the Seaspray 4000 from BAE Systems, the AN/APS-134 from Raytheon or the Ocean Master 100 from Thales.